Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Results

 Figure \ref{fig:corner_tomo_zmed_noG15} displays the posterior distribution of the estimated parameters, organised per bin, similar to Fig. \ref{fig:corner_tomo_MzA}.
-The marginalised posterior distributions of the estimated HOD parameters, presented in the bottom panel of Fig. \ref{fig:astro_tomo_zmed}, reveal that, similar to the "base case," the $\log{M_{min}}$ parameters exhibit increasing peak values with the bin range.
-Specifically, the distributions peak at 10.89, 12.16, 12.26, and 12.88 for bin 1 to bin 4, respectively.
-Comparing with the "base case" in the upper panel, the main difference lies in the $\log{M_{min}}$ distribution of bin 2, which shifts to higher values when the G15 field is excluded.
-This shift may be related to the substantial difference in the signal levels observed in bin 2 between these two cases.
-The parameter $\log{M_1}$ displays a similar behaviour to that of the "base case," while the $\alpha$ distributions are broad and mostly consistent between the "base case" and the "w/o G15" case, except for the opposite trends observed in bin 1 and bin 3.
+The marginalised posterior distributions of the estimated HOD parameters, presented in the bottom panel of Fig. \ref{fig:astro_tomo_zmed}, reveal that (similarly to the "base case") the $\log{M_{min}}$ parameters exhibit increasing peak values with the bin range.
+Specifically, the distributions peak at 10.70, 11.94, 12.05, and 12.74 for bins 1 to 4, respectively.
+Comparing with the "base case" in the upper panel, the main difference lies in the $\log{M_{min}}$ distribution of bin 2, which shifts to higher values and of bin 1, which shifts to lower values, when the G15 field is excluded.
+This shift may be related to the substantial difference in the signal levels observed in bin 1 and bin 2 between these two cases.
+The parameter $\log{M_1}$ displays a worse but similar behaviour to that of the "base case," while the $\alpha$ distributions are mostly unconstrained and with slightly opposite trend than in the "base case."

 Figure \ref{fig:cosmo_comp_tomo_notomo_noG15} presents the marginalised posterior distributions and probability contours of the cosmological parameters estimated for the "w/o G15" case (in green).
-The marginalised posterior distribution for $\Omega_M$ peaks at a higher value of 0.27 compared to the "base case" (in blue), while it peaks at a lower value of 0.66 for $\sigma_8$.
+The marginalised posterior distribution for $\Omega_M$ peaks at a higher value of 0.32 compared to the "base case" (in blue), while it peaks at a lower value of 0.60 for $\sigma_8$.
 The parameter $h$ remains unconstrained.
-In the same plot, we also compare the results with the corresponding non-tomographic analysis from paper II (in red).
-The main difference lies in the higher value of $\sigma_8$, which peaks at approximately 0.9 in the non-tomographic case, but the qualitative behaviour is the same: the removal of the G15 region produces lower values of $\sigma_8$ and larger values of $\Omega_m$ both in the non-tomographic and tomographic cases.
+In the same plot, we also compare the results with the corresponding non-tomographic analysis from Paper I (in red).
+The main difference lies in the higher value of $\sigma_8$, which peaks at approximately 0.73 in the non-tomographic case, but the qualitative behaviour is the same: the removal of the G15 region produces lower values of $\sigma_8$ and higher values of $\Omega_m$ both in the non-tomographic and tomographic cases.